adabwana/sp25-m7560-final-project/docs/notebooks/report/model_tuning.md

 ### Python Framework (MLP, GRU)

-For neural networks, we shifted to Python and PyTorch, performing preprocessing steps as outlined in `preprocessing_pipelines.md`.
+For neural networks, we shifted to Python and PyTorch, performing preprocessing steps as outlined in the previous section, `Preproccessing Pipelines`.

 **Algorithms & Tuning:**